Bilingual Education, Advanced Certificate (Online)

 Applicants must have a minimum undergraduate grade point average of 3.00.

-Interviews and writing samples in English and the language other than English are required for admission to the Advanced Certificate for Bilingual Extension (Birth–Grade 12).
+Interviews and writing samples in English and the language other than English are required for admission to the Advanced Certificate for bilingual extension (Birth–Grade 12).

-Applicants must demonstrate proficiency in both English and in a language other than English (the language in which they seek the extension).
-Proficiency of the language other than English is determined by the Bilingual Education Assessment (BEA), which is offered by New York State.
-International applicants for whom English is a second language are required to pass the Test of English as a Foreign Language (TOEFL) with a score of 550 on the paper-based test or 213 on the computer-based test or 79 on the internet-based test, before being considered for admission.
+International applicants for whom English is a second language are required to pass the Test of English as a Foreign Language (TOEFL) with a score of 550 on the paper-based test or 213 on the computer-based test or 79 on the internet-based test before being considered for admission.

 Degree Requirements (15 Credits)

-The Bilingual Extension consists of 15 credits.
 Required courses, which may be taken in any order, are listed below.
 This sequence of courses is applicable for candidates who already possess a certificate, except Teachers of Students with Speech and Language Disabilities (TSSLD) students.

-7350T, 7351T, 7353T, and 7355T; and Puerto Rican and Latino Studies 7145X.
+7350T7351T7353T, and 7355T; and Puerto Rican and Latino Studies 7145X.

-CBSE 7350T, 7351T, 7353T, Communications Arts, Sciences, and Disorders 7535/CBSE 7360, and Communications Arts, Sciences, and Disorders 7536/CBSE 7359.
+TSSLD students must complete the following sequence of courses: CBSE 7350T7351T7353T, Communications Arts, Sciences, and Disorders 7535/CBSE 7360, and Communications Arts, Sciences, and Disorders 7536/CBSE 7359.

 All courses in the childhood bilingual education programs require departmental permission for registration.